ShawnTe/server-i-have-to-take-this/README.md

-#Phoney.club - Tech Crunch SF
+#Phoney.club

 ## Purpose
 Design a mobile-first app for those times when you're trapped in a bad conversation and need a smooth excuse to escape.
+Created for the Tech Crunch Disrupt SF 2016 Hackathon.

 ## Screenshots
 ![screenshots](/public/screenshots.jpg "screenshots")